blew22/CS260/profile/webFrameworks/react/introduction/introduction.md

 This code demonstrates several important concepts of React.

-1. Creating componentize representations of HTML and JavaScript.
+1. Creating componentized representations of HTML and JavaScript.
 1. Storing component state as component variables.
 1. Reacting to the user by altering the component's state.